Was the trial and execution of Julius and Ethel Rosenberg justified — or was it the product of a nation's collective paranoia?

 The Trial And Execution Of Julius And Ethel Rosenberg

 After Klaus Fuchs was arrested and charged with violating the Official Secrets Act, he gave up information that implicated Gold and Greenglass, who then named Julius Rosenberg.
 He was arrested on July 17, 1950 and his wife’s arrest followed after new evidence was gathered a month later.

 Because the United States was not at war with the U.S.S.R. at this time, the Rosenbergs could not be tried for treason and were instead tried on the more amorphous charge of conspiracy to commit espionage.

 Quickly, the prosecution felt that they had a solid case against the Rosenbergs, if for no other reason than the fact that they could easily be painted as being sympathetic to both communism and the Soviet Union.
 Not only did the couple meet at a communist group of which they were both members, but Julius Rosenberg’s parents were also Russian immigrants.

 The trial began in New York’s Southern District federal court on March 6, 1951.
-Presiding over the one-month proceedings was Judge Irving R. Kaufman, who opened the trial by saying, “The evidence will show that the loyalty and alliance of the Rosenbergs and Sobell were not to our country, but that it was communism.
+Handling the state’s case was prosecutor Irving H. Saypol, who opened the trial by saying, “The evidence will show that the loyalty and alliance of the Rosenbergs and Sobell were not to our country, but that it was communism.
 Communism in this country and communism throughout the world.”

 On the advice of their lawyers, Emanuel and Alexander Bloch, the Rosenbergs repeatedly pleaded the Fifth Amendment when asked about espionage or their affiliation with the communist party.
 Though it may have seemed like a wise strategy because the prosecutors actually had little hard evidence, this decision to remain silent only ended up making the couple appear more guilty — like they really had something to hide — in this hyper-paranoid era of McCarthyism.